lisa-lumos/Snowflake/README.md

 A cloned container object (a database or schema) retains any privileges granted on the objects inside the container. e.g., a cloned schema retains any privileges granted on the tables, views, UDFs, and other objects in this schema.

+## Data Encryption
+End-to-end encryption (E2EE) is a method to secure data that prevents third parties from reading data while at-rest or in transit to and from Snowflake and to minimize the attack surface.

+Client-side encryption means that a client encrypts data before copying it into a cloud storage staging area.
+It follows a specific protocol defined by the cloud storage service.
+The service SDK and third-party tools implement this protocol.
+The client-side encryption protocol works as follows:
+1. The customer creates a secret master key, which is shared with Snowflake.
+2. The client, which is provided by the cloud storage service, generates a random encryption key and encrypts the file before uploading it into cloud storage.
+The random encryption key, in turn, is encrypted with the customer’s master key.
+3. Both the encrypted file and the encrypted random key are uploaded to the cloud storage service.
+The encrypted random key is stored with the file’s metadata.

+When downloading data, the client downloads both the encrypted file and the encrypted random key.
+The client decrypts the encrypted random key using the customer’s master key.
+Next, the client decrypts the encrypted file using the now decrypted random key.
+This encryption and decryption happens on the client side.
+At no time does the cloud storage service or any other third party (such as an ISP) see the data in the clear.
+Customers may upload client-side encrypted data using any client or tool that supports client-side encryption.

+## Encryption Key Management in Snowflake